Big Line Bundles over Arithmetic Varieties: Arithmetic Bigness

 Note that the second condition in (b) means $\lb$ is nef over any special fibre in the classical sense.
 By Kleiman's theorem, it is equivalent to $c_1(\lb|_Y)^{\dim Y}\geq 0$ for any vertical irreducible closed subvariety $Y$.
 See \cite[Theorem 1.4.9]{La}.

 The arithmetic Hilbert-Samuel formula is true for ample line bundles, and thus we can produce a lot of small sections.
+Zhang proved an arithmetic Nakai-Moishezon theorem on this aspect.
+The following result is a combination of Theorem 4.2 and Theorem 3.5 in Zhang \cite{Zh1}.

+\begin{thmm}[Zhang] Let $\lbb$ be an ample hermitian line bundle on an arithmetic variety $X$.
+Assume that there exists an embedding \ $i: X_\CC \rightarrow Y$ to a projective mainfold $Y$, and an ample line bundle $\lb'$ on $Y$ with $i^*\lb'=\lb_\CC$, such that the metric of $\lb_\CC$ can be extended to a hermitian metric on $\lb'$ with semipositive curvature.

-Furthermore, if $X$ is generically smooth, then a Nakai-Moishezon type theorem by Zhang \cite[Corollary 4.8]{Zh1} asserts that for any ample line bundle $\lbb$ and any hermitian line bundle $\ebb$, the $\ZZ$-module $\gs{\eb+N\lb}$ has a basis consisting of \textit{effective sections} for $N$ large enough.
+Then for any hermitian line bundle $\ebb$ over $X$, the $\ZZ$-module $\gs{\eb+N\lb}$ has a basis consisting of \textit{strictly effective sections} for $N$ large enough. \end{thmm}